GerritCodeReview/plugins_imagare/src/main/resources/Documentation/rest-api-config.md

   `NONE`: no decoration, `TOOLTIP`: the image is shown as tooltip on mouse over an image link, `INLINE`: the image is inlined instead of the URL.
+* _stage_: Whether images should be staged before upload.

 SEE ALSO
 --------